-This measure requires state and local agencies to verify identity and U.S. lawful presence of any individual seeking non-emergency public benefits and the driving privilege, and verification of U.S. citizenship of any individual seeking voting, election privileges and those arrested and incarcerated.
+This measure requires state and local agencies to verify identity and U.S. lawful presence of any individual arrested or incarcerated and those seeking non-emergency public benefits or the driving privilege and verification of U.S. citizenship of any individual seeking voting or election privileges.
 This measure requires all private and public employers to verify identity and U.S. lawful presence of new hires with "E-Verify," subject to loss of licenses and other penalties.